rl-institut/tier_spatial_planning/README.md

    cd path/to/project
    ```
    Replace `path/to/project` with the actual path where you downloaded the project.
+3. **Provide Docker Secrets:**
+   Create the following files in the `/secret` directory and enter the keys and passwords (without quotes and without linebreaks):
+   <ins>Note</ins>: These secrets are required even if you are not running the project in a Docker environment.
+   - `secret.txt`: Contains the password used for MySQL, MongoDB, and the Ackee account.
+   - `mail_secret.txt`: Contains the password of the used email/email service.
+   - `key_for_token.txt`: Contains the key used to generate user access tokens.
+   - `example_user_secret.txt`: Contains the password of the database example user account (used for the example project).
+4. **Provide Mail Data in `mail.env`**
+   Replace tbd with the actual values of the variables used for sending emails.
+Although the app will continue to function without these values, it will be unable to send activation emails.
+This becomes a significant issue during user registration, as new users will not receive the necessary activation emails.
+As a result, you would need to manually activate each user account in the database system.
+5. **Adopt the Parameter Values in the `fastapi.env`-File:**
+   Tailor the parameter values to meet your specific requirements.

 These steps ensure that you are prepared to either proceed with Docker integration or work in a non-Docker environment as per your preference.
 Remember to refer to the specific instructions for setting up and maintaining the MySQL database when not using Docker.
 ## Running the App in Docker Environment (Production Environment)